gradebook/utils/README.md

 ## Compiling for multiple Module Types (targets)

+_Note this is changing - see [#93](https://github.com/gradebook/utils/issues/93), or reach out if you'd like to contribute!_

 As we are unable to exclusively use ES Modules until at least Node 14.x (becomes LTS), some packages will require compilation to multiple module types.

 The standard module type is CommonJS.
 The `tsconfig.json` file in each package should compile to that.